ReferenceBundle¶

 Content maintainers are able to see the references to a specific entity in the Insights tab of an entity like Snippet.

-Refresh references
+Refresh references¶

 The references are automatically updated upon saving an entity.
-You also have the option to manually update the references by executing the bin/console sulu:references:refresh command.
+You also have the option to manually update the references by executing the bin/console sulu:reference:refresh command.
 This command optionally accepts the <resource-key> argument.
 When this argument is provided, only the references for the specified resource key will be refreshed.

-bin/console sulu:references:refresh <resource-key>
+bin/console sulu:reference:refresh <resource-key>

 Note